My son and I spent a few days finding the best things to do in Buena Park, California during his Kindermoon. Scroll down for all our adventures!

 The restaurant is set up so beautifully that you’ll want to just hang out.

-Next, we headed to PlayPie, a brand new indoor playground that has activities for all types of children.
+Next, we headed to PlayPie, an indoor playground that has activities for all types of children.

 Living in Seattle, my family frequents ALL the indoor playgrounds and I can say that we’ve never seen a play area as inclusive as this one.